saylesss88/privacy-book/src/arch/enc_install.md

 reflector -c US --protocol https --age 6 --fastest 5 --sort rate --save /etc/pacman.d/mirrorlist
 ```

+This actually improves security by only providing `HTTPS` mirrors, by default
+both HTTP and HTTPS are used.

 NOTE: This can take a bit and you can expect some failures..

 ---